Unboxed-Software/solana-course/content/immutable-owner.md

 # Lab

-In this lab we will be creating a token account with an immutable owner.
-We will then write tests to check if the extension is working as intended by attempting to transfer ownership of the token account.
+In this lab we'll be creating a token account with an immutable owner.
+We'll then write tests to check if the extension is working as intended by attempting to transfer ownership of the token account.

 ### 1. Clone